lalan-desai/Lalan-Desai/README.md

 - 💼 Any freelance work? do reach, [email](mailto:lalandesai@outlook.com) :)
-- 💬 Ask me about anything, A am happy to help ;)
+- 💬 Ask me about anything, I am happy to help ;)

 <br/>